 Storing such vast amounts of data uses a lot of energy however, and this was a massive factor to consider when deciding whether to make the leap into this digital world.
 There is a lot of pressure on blockchain technology to become greener, and Ethereum has said they will make the move to a far more energy efficient security system, which will dramatically reduce the greenhouse gas emissions associated with trade of NFTs.
 Many conservation programs accept donations in Cryptocurrencies and benefit from donations from NFT trade, as the exposure these programs can get from entering this world is massive.
 Millions of people are already on the blockchain, and it often is the case that these charities and organisations reach people that otherwise would not have come into contact with them.
 With this in mind, and considering that Art for the Endangered can donate 80% of the proceeds to conservation charities, it seems an opportunity not to miss.
 For customers, the added transparency of where their money is going, and the security as an artist that your work will retain its authenticity makes this switch very exciting.

 Whenever we donate to organisations or charities, it is incredibly difficult to know where our money is going.
 In most cases, all you can really do is hope for your money to be used effectively and in the way you imagined.
 Using blockchain technology makes it really easy to trace your money and know exactly what is being done with it.
-In purchasing artwork from ‘Art for the Endangered’, you will not only have complete transparency when it comes to donations but you will also be invited to a personal group chat with one of the amazing wildlife conservation organisations mentioned in the ‘Give Back’ section.
+In purchasing artwork from ‘Art for the Endangered’, you will not only have complete transparency when it comes to donations but you will also be invited to a group chat with the amazing wildlife conservation organisations mentioned in the ‘Give Back’ section.
 Here you can find out more, ask questions and learn about the organisation you’re supporting.